Skip to main content

 Endpoint Requirements

-All devices that researchers use to connect to Nightingale, such as laptops and workstations, must be Northwestern-managed and meet additional security requirements that align to a NIST 800-171 baseline.
-More information on managed endpoints can be found for Feinberg School of Medicine researchers or through Northwestern IT endpoint management for all other Northwestern schools.
+All devices that researchers use to connect to Nightingale, such as laptops and workstations, must be Northwestern-managed and meet additional security requirements that align with a NIST SP 800-171 baseline.
+More information on managed endpoints is available through the Feinberg School of Medicine; for all other Northwestern schools, through Northwestern IT endpoint management.

 Getting Nightingale Accounts and Requesting Support